Bob Wylie: Ottawa Redblacks

 On December 12, 2019, Wylie was hired by the Ottawa Redblacks as the offensive line coach.
 After the 2020 CFL season was cancelled, Wylie coached for the Redblacks in 2021.
 He was not retained by the team for the 2022 season.

 Vegas Vipers

 Coach Rod Woodson of the Vegas Vipers hired Wylie as an assistant for the 2023 season.
+On January 1, 2024, it was announced the Vipers would not be a part of the United Football League (UFL) merger.